It is a way of painting

-The meals are carefully prepared following ancient instructions on food preparation: the cutting of vegetables, cooking time, the selection of colors and the union of the five basic flavors.
+Meals are carefully prepared following ancient instructions on food preparation: the cutting of vegetables, cooking time, the selection of colors and the union of the five basic flavors.

 It is essential that, during the workshops, the menu is balanced and provides the nutritional input necessary for the proper functioning of the body.
 The practice requires great concentration and energy, so the food should be light but nutritious.

-The preparation of meals is done with a serene and concentrated spirit that influences all the students of the course.
+Above all, the preparation of meals is done with a serene and concentrated spirit that influences all the students of the course.